Betty-Blocks-Services/docusign-block/functions/docusign-create-sign-request/readme.md

 ### Callback URL

-If you want to receive update's on when the user has signed the document, you must provide a callback URL.
+To receive update's on when the user has signed the document, you must provide a callback URL.

 #### Setting up a Callback Endpoint